ayomidedaniel1/ayomidedaniel1/README.md

-# Software Developer

-Hi, I'm Ayomide a **full-stack developer**.
+Hi, I'm Ayomide a **frontend engineer**.
-I design and develop web and mobile apps that look great and create real impact for users and teams.
+I build scalable mobile and web apps that look great and create real impact for users and teams.

 ## **Connect with me**
 - 📧 [Email me](mailto:ayomidedans@gmail.com)